-4.1.
-Initial data manipulation
+4.1 Initial Data Manipulation

 The application starts out by incorporating the initial training and testing data set, and then analyzing it in order to create the initial random population of trainer chromosomes.
-It collects the initial training and testing data and saves them to a locally created nested list.
-Each sublist corresponds to one line of the initial raw data time-series train and testing files.
-Consequently, the data is split into time-series and non-time-series data and the portion of it that corresponds to the initial time-series, in our case the 12 values corresponding to the rainfall averages for the months of each year (Table 2), will be used for the creation of the basic training population of the algorithm.
-The rest of the initial data, which correspond to the structural and dynamic input non-timeseries data are set aside for future use.
+It collects the initial training and testing data and saves them to a locally created nested list, each sublist of which corresponds to one line of the initial raw data time series train and testing files.
+Consequently, the data is analyzed and the portion of it that corresponds to the initial time series (in our case the twelve values corresponding to the rainfall averages for the months of each year) will be used for the creation of the basic training population of the algorithm (Table 2), while the rest of the initial data, which correspond to the structural and dynamic input non time series data are set aside for future use.

 The initial generation of the algorithm starts out with a user defined number of training chromosomes, which comprise the basic trainer.
-Each chromosome of the trainer contains 12 randomly chosen bits in the range of [0, 1], plus two bits in the beginning of the chromosome which stand out as the mechanism bits, driving and manipulating the behavior of the whole chromosome (the bold genes in the trainers of Table 3).
-So the chromosomes of the trainer for each generation is a binary list of n+2 elements each, where n is the initial time-series data (12 for our case) and the excess pair is the "core mechanism" of the chromosome.
+Each chromosome of the trainer contains twelve randomly chosen bits in the range of [0, 1], plus two bits in the beginning of the chromosome which stand out as the mechanism bits, driving and manipulating the behavior of the whole chromosome (the bold genes in the trainers of Table 3).
+So the chromosomes of the trainer for each generation is a binary list of n+2 elements each, where n is the initial time series data (twelve for our case) and the excess pair is the "core mechanism" of the chromosome.
 The function of the trainer is to essentially "map" its genes to the initial training and testing data sets, according to its mechanism genes.

-The mechanism genes of each chromosome dictate its behavior in the sense that it manipulates the time-series in a rational way.
+If this is 00 (Table 3, trainer 1), then it stands out as a "Discard-All-Zeros" resampling function.
+In this case, the time series will be stripped off of its values for which the corresponding genes of the trainer is 0 (table 4, meta-data 1).
+On the other hand, if it is 11 (Table 3, trainer 2), then it stands out as a "First-One-Last-Zero Average" clustering mechanism for the initial data.
+In this case, the trainer extracts the everage of the time series elements for every group of its own genes which start with the first 1 and end with the last zero (Table 4, meta-data 2).
+In the cases where the core mechanism is 01 (Table 3, trainer 3), the chromosome behaves as a "First-One-Last-Zero median" clustering mechanism, which returns the median of the initial data series elements for each cluster which corresponds to the first 1 and the last zero of its own genes (Table 4, meta-data 3).
+Finally, if the core mechanism is 10 (Table 3, trainer 4), then the chromosome will return the distance of the maximum to the minimum value of every group of the initial time series which is defined in the same aforementioned manner (Table 4, meta-data 4).